Potomac School (McLean, Virginia): History

-Spangler Center for Athletics and Community

-Opened in fall 2019, Potomac’s newest building – the Spangler Center for Athletics and Community – is a 76,500-square-foot facility that serves as a hub for interscholastic sports, health and wellness activities, and community events.

-Athletics

-Potomac fields 72 teams playing at various levels in 25 interscholastic sports and is a member of the Mid-Atlantic Athletic Conference (MAC) and the Independent School League (ISL).
-The school mascot is the Potomac Panther.

 Arts

 The school has extensive programs in vocal and instrumental music, fine arts, and theater.
 The school offers extensive arts programming in during the summer season in partnership with the Handwork Studio.

-Accreditation and Affiliations

-The Potomac School is accredited by the Virginia Association for Independent Schools (VAIS).
-Additionally, Potomac maintains affiliations and partnerships with a number of organizations, including the National Association of Independent Schools, the Virginia Council for Private Education, the Association of Independent Schools of Greater Washington, Independent School Management, the Council for Advancement and Support of Education, the Head’s Network, the National Business Officers Association, the Parents Council of Washington, the Center for Spiritual and Ethical Education, the Educational Records Bureau, INDEX, Common Sense Media, and Global Online Academy.

-Scandal
+2011 Sexual abuse

 In 2011, a former Potomac student accused a former Intermediate School teacher and administrator of abusing her in the late 1960s.
 The accused individual was arrested by Fairfax County police in November 2012.
 He was convicted in October 2013 of molesting five girls and sentenced to 43 years in prison.

 In addition to the police probe, The Potomac School initiated an independent investigation, which was completed in June 2014.
 The school announced that it would turn its findings over to Fairfax County police and would institute comprehensive training in abuse prevention, background checks of all employees and volunteers, and standardized practices for handling abuse complaints.
-The school fulfilled these commitments and continues to maintain a strong focus on student safety.